-{filename.rpt}
+{filename.rpt} Specifies the name of the report.

 See the Tcl Commands and Supported Families table for the list of families that support this command.

 - FlashFreeze, Sleep, and Shutdown are available only for certain families and devices. - Worst and Best are available only for certain families and devices.